 So, yes, if I remember correctly, the Lenovo bid was awarded on the same day that Mary Coker was hired by the district.
 So no way could she have seen any of this.
 And I'm uncomfortable with her having to keep providing this response.
 Because like Ms. Fertig, there is no proof.
 And the fact that there wasn't a bid protest is absolutely meaningless.
-Because if you knew the history of all of these things you would know that Dell just gave up because of the way the other bids that were not part of this engagement would make it very clear why there was no bid protest.
-Because they did protest an earlier one, but by the time this one came up the writing was on the wall that no matter what they did Lenovo was getting this award.
-So that tells us nothing, the fact there wasn't a bid protest.
+Because if you knew the history of all of these things you would know that Dell just gave up because of the way the indeed was a bid opening.
+Also not having a protest from another vendor validates the bids were received timely.
+But we know from your report that not all the bids were received timely.